Amin-MAG/My-Notes/Backend-Development.md

 ## Compression

-By compressing request and response's payload, you can reduce the amount of data transferred over the network.
-You can see Brotli.
-Additionally, some cloud providers like cloudflare can handle this compression for you offloading this tasks from your server.
+By compressing request and response payloads, you can reduce the amount of data transferred over the network.
+You can look into Brotli.
+Additionally, some cloud providers like Cloudflare can handle this compression for you, offloading this task from your server.

 ## Asynchronous Logging

-By asynchronous sending logs to another service or saving them in files, you can enhance the performance of a service with a high throughput.
-In this case, there is a chance that you loose some of your logs when the service crashes.
+By asynchronously sending logs to another service or saving them in files, you can enhance the performance of a service with high throughput.
+In this case, there is a chance that you lose some of your logs when the service crashes.

 # Top Tips for API Security